scythemenace/CS3SH3/notes/chapter_8_deadlocks.md

 ---

+## Method of Deadlock Detection

+Unlike avoidance, detection allows the system to enter a deadlock state and uses an algorithm to identify and recover from deadlock.

-## 9.1 Deadlock Detection for a Single Instance of a Resource Type
+### 9.1 Deadlock Detection for a Single Instance of a Resource Type

 In the case where we have a single instance for a resource type, we can simply use a **wait-for graph**.